Carnegie Mellon University Logo PNG

 The new university seal includes its name and place of founding, but the founding year is incorrectly listed as 1900 when Carnegie Technical Schools were established.
 This choice is not entirely accurate, as it refers to the founding date of the preceding institution.

-The center of the seal features a stylized image of the thistle, the symbol of Scotland, Andrew Carnegie’s homeland.
+The center of the seal features a stylized thistle, Scotland’s national symbol and the homeland of Andrew Carnegie.
 The background is decorated with fabric in the style of Scottish national costumes, highlighting the founder’s cultural roots and heritage.

 The seal honors the memory of a man who improved the lives of many by founding educational institutions and libraries, emphasizing his contribution to education and enlightenment.